-Diabetes that is not properly controlled can lead to periodontal (gum) diseases in both young and old people.
-Periodontal diseases are infections of the gums and bone that hold the teeth in place.
+Diabetes that is not well controlled can lead to gum (periodontal) disease.
+This can happen at any age.
+Gum disease is infection of the gums and the bones that hold the teeth in place.

-In addition, if diabetes is poorly controlled, higher glucose levels in the mouth fluids will encourage the growth of bacteria that can cause gum disease.
-Poor blood sugar control decreases the ability of the immune system to fight infections.
-On the other hand, uncontrolled periodontal disease may also make it more difficult to control the diabetes.
+Also, if diabetes is poorly controlled, higher blood sugar levels in the mouth fluids will help bacteria grow that can cause gum disease.
+Poor blood sugar control makes it harder for your immune system to fight infections.
+Uncontrolled gum disease may also make it harder to control the diabetes.

-A third factor, smoking, is harmful to oral health even for people without diabetes.
-However, a person with diabetes who smokes is at a much greater risk for gum disease than a person who does not have diabetes.
+Smoking is a third factor that is harmful to oral health.
+This is true even for people without diabetes.
+But if you have diabetes and you smoke, you are at a much greater risk for gum disease than a person who doesn't have diabetes.

-Paired with poor oral hygiene, diabetes can lead to gingivitis, the first stage of periodontal disease, or to periodontitis, severe gum disease.
+Along with poor oral hygiene, diabetes can lead to gingivitis.
+This is the first stage of gum disease.

 Red, swollen, tender gums

 Chronic bad breath or a strange taste in your mouth

 Dentures that no longer fit

 Pus between the teeth and gums

 The symptoms of gum disease may look like other conditions.
 Talk with a dentist or other oral health specialist for a diagnosis.